User Community Service Desk Downloads

 The relationship between historical records and regular MDM data is through the ID column.
 The record in the history table takes over its MDM ID from the data table.
 That is how both instance and master records are linked with history.

-The History plugin provides new native services get<entityName>InstanceHistoryById and get<entityName>MasterHistoryById.
-These services provide full history for one record identified by id (NME internal id).
+The History plugin provides native services get<entityName>InstanceHistoryById and get<entityName>MasterHistoryById.
+These services provide full history for one record identified by id (MDM internal ID).

 get<entityName>InstanceHistoryById